 History

-The stator core, which is the stationary magnetic circuit of AC motors and generators is made up of individual laminations of thin magnetic steel.
+The stator core, which is the stationary magnetic circuit of AC motors and generators, is made up of individual laminations of thin magnetic steel.
 On large generators there may be up to a few million such individual pieces in the core.
 Since the steel is conductive of electric current (in addition to magnetic flux), it was recognized immediately by the designers of the first, primitive AC equipment, that this steel must be laminated and insulated, to reduce losses and thus temperatures.
 Lamination thickness has typically been a tradeoff between manufacturing costs and machine performance (losses).
 Specifically, it depended on the energy densities of the design (how hard the materials were being worked), on the magnitude of losses that were considered acceptable (efficiency of the machine), and on the acceptable temperature limits of the core.
 Typically thickness is in the order of 0.35 mm (0.014”) to 0.50 mm (0.019”) on large equipment, and thicker on smaller units or those with lower operating frequencies.

 Originally, the normal oxide coating on steel provided sufficient insulation to prevent excessive current flow between laminations.
 But as equipment became larger, it was found that additional insulation must be provided.
 The evolution of these additional coatings involved numerous alternatives, e.g., mill coats as found on the surface of the processed lamination steel, shellac, paper, varnish, varnishes based on highly stable tung oil, enamel, enamel loaded with inorganic materials (finely divided silica), epoxies, and high-temperature non-organic materials.